DevExpress-Examples/XAF-How-to-Implement-CRUD-Operations-for-Non-Persistent-Objects-Stored-Remotely/readme.md

 The following classes are used to provide a common functionality for all non-persistent objects used in the demo.

 - `NonPersistentObjectBase`
   The abstract base class for all non-persistent objects used in the application.
-It provides a common implementation of the `INotifyPropertyChanged` and `IObjectSpaceLink` interfaces and some convenient protected methods.
+It implements `INotifyPropertyChanged` and `IObjectSpaceLink` interfaces, and a few helpful protected methods.

 - `TransientNonPersistentObjectAdapter`
   The adapter for transient (short-living) non-persistent business objects.
 Such objects exist only while their object space is alive.
 A new adapter instance is created for each non-persistent object space.
 It subscribes to object space events to manage a subset of object types in a common manner.
 It also maintains an identity map (`ObjectMap`) for `NonPersistentObjectSpace`.